Skip to content

 WAL encryption configuration (tech preview)

-After you enabled pg_tde and started the Percona Server for PostgreSQL, a principal key and a keyring for WAL are created.
 Now you need to instruct pg_tde to encrypt WAL files by configuring WAL encryption.
 Here’s how to do it:

-1. Enable WAL level encryption using the ALTER SYSTEM SET command.
+1. Use the ALTER SYSTEM SET command.
 You need the privileges of the superuser to run this command:

 ALTER SYSTEM set pg_tde.wal_encrypt = on;